awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 Tags don't have any semantic meaning to Amazon EC2 and are interpreted strictly as a string of characters\.
 Also, tags are not automatically assigned to your resources\.
 You can edit tag keys and values, and you can remove tags from a resource at any time\.
 You can set the value of a tag to an empty string, but you can't set the value of a tag to null\.
 If you add a tag that has the same key as an existing tag on that resource, the new value overwrites the old value\.
 If you delete a resource, any tags for the resource are also deleted\.

-You can work with tags using the AWS Management Console, the AWS CLI, and the Amazon EC2 API\.

-If you're using AWS Identity and Access Management \(IAM\), you can control which users in your AWS account have permission to create, edit, or delete tags\.
-For more information, see [Identity and access management for Amazon EC2](security-iam.md)\.

 ## Tag your resources<a name="tag-resources"></a>

 You can tag most Amazon EC2 resources that already exist in your account\.
 The [table](#tag-ec2-resources-table) below lists the resources that support tagging\.

 If you're using the Amazon EC2 console, you can apply tags to resources by using the **Tags** tab on the relevant resource screen, or you can use the **Tags** screen\.
 Some resource screens enable you to specify tags for a resource when you create the resource; for example, a tag with a key of `Name` and a value that you specify\.
 In most cases, the console applies the tags immediately after the resource is created \(rather than during resource creation\)\.
 The console may organize resources according to the `Name` tag, but this tag doesn't have any semantic meaning to the Amazon EC2 service\.

 If you're using the Amazon EC2 API, the AWS CLI, or an AWS SDK, you can use the `CreateTags` EC2 API action to apply tags to existing resources\.
 Additionally, some resource\-creating actions enable you to specify tags for a resource when the resource is created\.
 If tags cannot be applied during resource creation, we roll back the resource creation process\.
 This ensures that resources are either created with tags or not created at all, and that no resources are left untagged at any time\.
 By tagging resources at the time of creation, you can eliminate the need to run custom tagging scripts after resource creation\.
+For more information about enabling users to tag resources on creation, see [Grant permission to tag resources during creation](supported-iam-actions-tagging.md)\.

 The following table describes the Amazon EC2 resources that can be tagged, and the resources that can be tagged on creation using the Amazon EC2 API, the AWS CLI, or an AWS SDK\.